wimbiyoashizkia/msm-4.4/drivers/char/srandom/README.md

 Ultra High Speed Mode
 ---------------------

-Release 1.41+ now includes an Ultra High Speed Mode.
-This mode uses the faster of the two 64bit PRNGs, more buffers, disables the background thread and other tweaks to get more performance.
-This mode performs much faster, but still passes dieharder tests.
-To enable this mode, simply modify the following line in the source code before running make.
+This mode uses the two 64bit XorShift PRNGs.
+This mode performs much faster than ChaCha8, but still passes dieharder tests.
+To enable this mode, set the following line in the source code before running make.
 ```
 #define ULTRA_HIGH_SPEED_MODE 1
 ```